THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 Self-worth stops being conditional.

-Through values-based work and self-compassion, you rebuild a sense of yourself that does not depend on your performance, your productivity, or anyone else's approval.
-The kind that stays when life gets hard.
+You rebuild a sense of yourself that doesn’t depend on your performance, your productivity, or anyone’s approval — the kind that stays when life gets hard.

 Who ACT Helps